KushalMehta17/Analyzing-ISRO-Sea-Surface-Dataset/README.md

 ## What We Did
 1. <ins>Data Extraction & Preprocessing</ins>

-Used latitude and <ins>longitude</ins> slicing to isolate the North Pacific subregion.
+Used latitude and longitude slicing to isolate the North Pacific subregion.
 Extracted variables such as:

 -> Sea Level Anomaly (SLA)